-- (1) Telephone.
+(1) Telephone.
 During emergencies, unsecured telephone will operate as it does during normal operations.
+Remember to keep EOC phone numbers readily accessible.

+(2) $\underline{\text{ELMR}}$.
+The ELMR will operate using the talk groups established in Figure 6-1 below.

+c.
+Tactical Radio

-Remember to keep EOC phone numbers readily accessible. - (2) $\overline{\text{ELMR}}$.
-The ELMR will operate using the talk groups established in figure 5-1 below. - c.
-Tactical Radio.
-Will operate uncovered on 30.300 (primary) and 38.300 (alternate).
-Tactical radio teams will deploy from the Staging Area to their final destinations late in TCC III or very early in TCC II. - (1) Once the radio teams reach their final destination, it is imperative that they immediately test their equipment and achieve sound radio checks with the MCIEAST-MCB CAMLEJ EOC.
-Thereafter, weather conditions must be closely monitored so that antennas are struck before the onset of damaging winds. - (2) Once the storm has passed, antennae are reset and communications re-established with the Camp Lejeune EOC for use during TCC IR. - d.
+(1) Tactical radios will operate uncovered on 30.300 (primary) and 38.300 (alternate).

+(2) Tactical radio teams deployed prior to the arrival of a tropical cyclone will conduct communications checks once they arrive at their destination.
+Once the checks are complete, crews will take down their antennas until the storm passes.
+Once the storm has passed, antennas are reset and communications re-established with the Camp Lejeune EOC for use during TCC IR.

+d.
 Secure Telephone.
 During emergencies, secured telephone will operate as it does during normal operations.
 Remember to keep EOC phone numbers readily accessible.

-e Electronic Mail
+e.
+Electronic Mail

 (1) NIPRnet.
 During emergencies, NIPRnet will operate as it does during normal operations for as long as connectivity is maintained.
-Remember that most CAMLEJ activities are secured during emergency operations and their essential functions are passed to the MCIEAST-MCB CAMLEJ EOC.
+Remember that most Camp Lejeune activities are secured during emergency operations and their essential functions are passed to the MCIEAST-MCB EOC.

-- (2) $\underline{\text{SIPRnet}}$.
-Commands and activities passing secure information via the SIPRnet should advise the intended recipient of the message via plain telephone to ensure quick receipt. - f.
+(2) SIPRnet.
+Commands and activities passing secure information via the SIPRnet should advise the intended recipient of the message via plain telephone to ensure quick receipt.

+f.
 Emergency Notification.
-The MCIEAST-MCB CAMLEJ EOC will use the means of emergency notification described in paragraph 2 above to pass information of a significant and emergent nature as a back up to the WebEOC application.
+The MCIEAST-MCB EOC will use the means of emergency notification described in paragraph 2 above to pass information of a significant and emergent nature as a back up to the MCOP application.